Residence permit: Applying for an extension for a study-related EU internship

 Prerequisites

-- You are currently studying in a third country (outside the EU or EEA) or successfully completed your studies no more than two years prior to submitting your application.
+- You are currently enrolled in a degree program in a third country (outside the EU or the EEA), or you successfully completed your degree no more than two years prior to submitting your application.

 - You would like to extend the internship agreement.

-- The internship provider extends the cost coverage statement (commitment to cover costs that public authorities may incur for your living expenses during your unauthorized stay in Germany or for your deportation for up to six months after the end of the internship).
+- The internship provider is extending the declaration of financial responsibility (a commitment to cover costs that public authorities may incur for your living expenses during your unauthorized stay in Germany or for your deportation, up to six months after the internship ends).

-- The internship continues to correspond to your university degree or current studies in terms of subject and level.
+- The internship continues to correspond to your university degree or current course of study in terms of subject matter and level.

-- You can cover your living expenses and health insurance without claiming public benefits.
+- You can cover your living expenses and health insurance without relying on public benefits.

-- There is no interest in deporting you.
+- There is no basis for deportation against you.

 Procedure

-- Find out whether your immigration office allows you to submit your application online or provides a special application form.
+- Find out whether your immigration office allows you to submit your application online or provides a specific application form.

-- If you are under 18 years of age, you may not submit the application yourself, but will need a representative (usually the application is submitted by the parents with custody).
+- If you are under 18 years of age, you may not submit the application yourself; you will need a representative (typically, the application is submitted by the parents with legal custody).

-- If you are under 18 years of age, you must be accompanied by at least one legal representative (usually a parent) when you attend the appointment in person.
-In the case of joint custody, the parents must always appear together at the office and submit the application for you jointly.
-If one parent is unable to appear in person, the other parent with custody must issue a written power of attorney for the application.
+- If you are under 18 years of age, you must be accompanied by at least one legal representative (usually a parent) when appearing in person.
+In cases of joint custody, the parents must generally appear together at the office and submit the application for you jointly.
+If one parent cannot appear in person, that parent must issue a written power of attorney to the other parent with custody authorizing them to submit the application.

-- If your application is approved, your fingerprints will be taken for the production of your residence permit in the form of a new electronic residence title (eAT card).
+- If your application is approved, your fingerprints will be taken to issue the residence permit in the form of a new electronic residence permit (eAT card).

-- The Foreigners' Registration Office will order the eAT card from the Federal Printing Office.
-Once it is ready, you will be notified and can collect the eAT card from the relevant office.
-The eAT card must always be collected in person.
+- The Foreigners’ Registration Office will commission the Federal Printing Office to produce the eAT card.
+Once it is ready, you will be notified and can pick up the eAT card at the appropriate office.
+The eAT card must generally be picked up in person.

 Remark